Clinical Psychology & the Practitioner Model of Training

-Throughout the first year, lab experiences and Practice Tutorial seminars link classroom training and practice experiences.
+Throughout the first year, lab experiences and seminars link classroom training and practice experiences.
 In the second year, you will spend a minimum of two days per week (or an average of 800 hours per year) in supervised clinical practice.
 Supervised clinical practicum continues at this level through years three and four of the program.
-Overall, SOPP students enroll in a minimum of 72 quarter hours of supervised clinical experience and accumulate on average 2,200 - 2,400 clock hours of supervised clinical practicum experience.
+Overall, SOPP students enroll in a minimum of 3 years of supervised clinical experience and accumulate on average 2,200 - 2,400 clock hours of supervised clinical practicum experience.

-Most students spend one year of their practicum work in one of the school's two training centers, the Counseling and Wellness Services in the Student Union on the WSU campus or at the Ellis Human Development Institute, located just west of downtown Dayton.
+Most students spend one year of their practicum work at either Counseling and Wellness Services in the Student Union on the WSU campus or at the Ellis Human Development Institute, located just west of downtown Dayton.

 In the past few years the internship selection process nationwide has become increasingly competitive with many students not receiving accredited internship positions.
 You can increase your chances of getting the internship of your choice by developing both depth and breadth of training in practica, by developing special areas of interest and/or expertise within clinical psychology, and by completing your dissertation prior to the internship.
 The school's curriculum will give you these opportunities and more.
 In addition, the curriculum is designed to allow you to pursue areas of special interest.
 Our students have been very successful in obtaining accredited internships, nationwide, even as the competition for accredited internships has increased.